woledzki/Phabric/README.markdown

 ```

-Then register the translation(s) with the entity.
+Then set the translation(s) with the entity.

 ``` php